Problem-informed Graphical Quantum Generative Learning: Conclusion Outlook

 While we concentrated on learning a target distribution to high accuracy, this alone is not enough to characterize the performance of generative models.
 Another important factor is the model's ability to generalize, rather than memorize the training data \cite{gili2023quantum}.
 In the context of PGMs, this can be investigated with a training dataset of limited size, assessing the trained model's ability to generate valid but unseen samples.
 We also remark, that while our QCMRF model shows significant improvement compared to problem-agnostic QCIBMs on several small examples, BBQCs show better performance on chordal graphs, where both PGM-based models have the same number of trainable parameters.
 This means, that for chordal graphs, BN-based models are better at capturing the target distribution, although requiring much deeper circuits.
+Finally, what can be seen as a major setback of our framework is that it assumes knowledge of the graph structure along with its cliques.
+While this seems like a major obstacle, this knowledge is readily available in various use cases.
+Furthermore, this generative QML approach can be used together or as a subroutine of classical structure learning algorithms \cite{schluter2014survey}.

 Possible extensions of our QCMRF model could include replacing the final set of general one-qubit unitaries $U_f(\Gamma, \Delta, \Sigma)$ with one-parameter rotations (e.g., $R_X$ rotations), as well as using multiple layers to have higher resemblance to QAOA circuits and to reach the overparametrized regime.
 Finally, we also remark that, while our model design framework was constructed in the context of QCBMs, this idea can also help in designing other generative QML models, e.g., QGANs.